kleinbottle/swanlotus/content/blog/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ---
-title: "Anatomy of a Logo Design"
+title: Anatomy of a Logo Design
-author: "R (Chandra) Chandrasekhar"
+author: R (Chandra) Chandrasekhar
-date: "2020-01-11"
+date: 2020-01-11
-categories: The Simkin Tales, A Bit Here, a Byte There, Rambles through Philosophical Brambles
+modified: 2020-11-05
+category: Design
 tags: XeLaTeX, logos, graphics
 ---

 My friend Solus "Sol" Simkin has a well-earned reputation as a [Renaissance man](https://www.thefreedictionary.com/renaissance+man).
 Among other things, he is a master of design.
 He endows his creations with an ethereal air of perfection---where mathematics meets aesthetics---to transmogrify the mundane or banal into unforgettable works of art.

 Some weeks ago, he was approached by---of all establishments---a firm of consulting philosophers, who wanted to brand their practice with a logo.
 They wanted something impressive, memorable, and easily recognized as pertaining to philosophy.
-They left the details to him, saying that they did not want their personal biases to colour their logo.
+They left the details to him, saying that they did not want their personal biases to colour their logo, pun intended.

 ## The quest for a suitable design